taocpp/PEGTL/doc/Actions-and-States.md

 ## Troubleshooting

-The following lists a couple of frequently encountered Action-related errors and how to fix them.
+The following lists a couple of frequently encountered Action-related problems.

 ### Boolean Return

 Actions returning `bool` are an advanced use case that should be used with caution.
 They prevent some internal optimisations, in particular when used with `apply0()`.
-They can also have weird effects on the semantics of a parsing run, for example `at< rule >` can succeed for the same input for which `rule` fails when there is a `bool`-action attached to `rule` that returns `false` (remember that actions are disabled within `at<>`).
+They can also have hard to understand effects on the semantics of a parsing run.
+For example `at< rule >` can succeed for the same input for which `rule` fails when there is a `bool`-action attached to `rule` that returns `false` due to actions being disabled within `at<>`.

 ### State Mismatch